 This page is the starting point on your journey to become a pilot and what you have to do in order to start flying lessons with a Leighnor Aircraft LLC approved flight instructor.
 The first question you need to be able to answer is whether or not aviation is a career choice or you're becoming a pilot for a non-career reason.
 If you don't know and you're thinking about learning to fly, then we recommend you take a Discovery Flight.
 A Discovery Flight is like a mini flying lesson and will put you behind the controls of an airplane.

-If your aviation interest is more hobby-based, talk to your flight instructor about the Sport Pilot certificate, which may be more budget friendly.
-Any one of our flight instructors can fill you in on the requirements and pros and cons of each type of certificate.
+If your aviation interest is more hobby-based, talk to your flight instructor about the Sport Pilot certificate, which may be more affordable.
+Any of our flight instructors can fill you in on the requirements and pros and cons of each type of pilot's certificate.

-Register for a FREE Flight Schedule Pro account
+Register for your free Flight Schedule Pro account

 Request Prescott Airport Gate Codes

 If you are flying at Prescott, you need to submit this form to get access to the flight line.